External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: External Constraint Handling

-Although in the extreme format, the proposed external constraint handling scheme can guarantee feasible initial points under conditions stated in Proposition~\ref{prop: OCPStrictlyFeasible}.
+The proposed external constraint handling scheme can guarantee feasible initial points under conditions stated in Proposition~\ref{prop: OCPStrictlyFeasible}.
 Nevertheless, it is not efficient in practice.
-The frequent solve of AFPs are not only time consuming, but also often are not necessary.
+The frequent solve of AFPs are not only time consuming, but are often not necessary.

-Note again the conditions regarding ideal initial guesses for IPM methods.
-The requirement on primal and dual feasibility is actually not to satisfy, but rather being close to fulfillment.
-In fact, the computational performance of a modern IPM solver using near feasible guesses are very much comparable to feasible initial points.
-In addition, constraint satisfaction for variable simple bounds can be computationally much easier to achieve by the NLP solver, thus no need to enforce it through the solve of an AFP.
+Recall the conditions regarding ideal initial guesses for IPM methods.
+It is not necessary to satisfy primal and dual feasibility --- rather, one only needs to be close to fulfillment.
+In practice, the computational performance of a modern IPM that uses near-feasible initial guesses is very much comparable to using feasible initial points.
+In addition, constraint satisfaction for simple bounds can be computationally much easier to achieve by the NLP solver, thus there is no need to enforce those through the solve of an AFP.

-Another aspect is that, since constraint addition is a more complicated process than constraint removal, it would be much more preferable to erroneously identify an inactive constraint as active, than the opposite situation.
-Therefore, to compensate for potential inaccuracies, it is often a good idea in practice to enlarge the intervals with potential constraint activation by an interval size $\beta$, with $\beta$ either fixed or adaptively changing during the mesh refinement process.
-This adaptive change also guarantees the convergence of the overall scheme, i.e.\ in the worst case, $\beta$ can be sufficiently large to impose the constraints for the whole trajectory, with the original problem recovered.

-Thus, a practically more efficient version of the external handling scheme can be formulated, by restricting the conditions for solving the AFP to only the following cases: \begin{itemize} \item when a potentially redundant path constraint set turns into a potentially enforced path constraint set, or \item when the start/end points for the potential constraint activation intervals has been reduced/enlarged by an amount larger than the size of the buffer zones introduced by $\beta$. \end{itemize}
+Thus, a practically more efficient version of the external handling scheme can be formulated, by restricting the conditions for solving the AFP to the MR iteration when a potentially redundant path constraint set turns into a potentially enforced path constraint set.